pnp/powerplatform-samples/samples/sharepoint-mytools/README.md

 4. Click Import.
 It is worth noting that the solution does not use environment variables at the time of writing due to a bug with SharePoint list environment variables where image columns are used.

-5. Edit both the 'My Tools' and 'My Tools Admin' Apps and update the data sources - you will need to remove the 2 SharePoint lists from the data sources pane and re-add them.
+5. Edit both the **My Tools** and **My Tools Admin** Apps and update the data sources - you will need to remove the 2 SharePoint lists from the data sources pane and re-add them.
 They may appear that they are pointing correctly but they will be pointing at the tenant the app was exported from.
 Simply remove them, point to your SharePoint site and add the 2 lists again.

 6. Update the color in the OnStart event to match your SharePoint branding.
 Locate the below formula and update the hex code.
 This will update the colors in the app.